njmarko/mastermind/README.md

 ## Proposed alternative scoring

 It is fine for the player to get the full amount of points if he gets lucky and guesses the correct combination before he has reduced the number of possible combinations to one.
 These situations will happen because there is always a chance to guess correctly and the player should not be punished for being lucky.
+Player should also not be punished if he gets unlucky and guesses correctly when there is only one posslbe combination remaining.

 But if the player reduces the number of possible combinations down to one, and he fails to make a correct guess on the next try, then the number of points that he can win should be reduced.
 This point reduction is done because the player failed to reason correctly from the information that he has available.